Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

 Log Writing Frequency
 =====================

-Individual logger implementations determine their flushing frequency and behavior.
+Individual logger implementations determine their flushing frequency.
 For example, on the :class:`~pytorch_lightning.loggers.csv_logs.CSVLogger` you can set the flag ``flush_logs_every_n_steps``.

 ----------